 Museo de Las Americas is another art museum that’s worth checking out.
 It’s housed inside an old army barracks and has three permanent collections supported by various temporary exhibitions.
 All art inside is from the Americas with, as you might imagine, a special focus on art from Puerto Rico.

 The three permanent exhibits are Folk Arts in the Americas, Our African Heritage, and Conquest and Colonization, but you never know what you’ll find among the ever-changing temporary exhibits.
-Even if you’ve been to this museum before, it’s worth going back again to see what’s new inside.
+Even if you’ve been to this museum before, it’s worth returning to see what’s new inside.

 See Related: Most Beautiful Cities in the World